stevavoliajvar/stop_cloudflare/PEOPLE.md

 "WHY DOES A PROGRAM CALLED CLOUDFLARE BLOCK ACCESS TO website???
 IT DOES IT ON ALL BROWERS I USE.
 CENSORESHIP IN FULL ACTION." by @[taku96597029](https://twitter.com/taku96597029/status/1130205454976503814)

 "Trying to get some work done, but fucking Cloudflare keeps getting in the way.
 Don't fucking lie to me, the issue is not the website, but your shitty servers. #CloudflareSucks" by @[mevangelista93](https://twitter.com/mevangelista93/status/1129225416672026624)

+"Posting private data without consent it's not a Cloudflare problem, it's violating the law and police should work on that." by @[ISbitnev](https://twitter.com/ISbitnev/status/1102526831121584128)

 "i think they are too big, and i don't like some of their practices about some other stuff. they would recommend using their ddos protection all the time, that protection forces me to allow js on each" by @[mikrfe](https://twitter.com/mikrfe/status/1130071356626886656)